CS-5004-Spring-2025/Resources/README.md

 * [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one)

 To find where to install extensions in VS Code, go to the extensions tab on the left side of the screen and search for the extension you want to install.

-### IntelliJ IDEA

-IntelliJ IDEA is a popular IDE (integrated development environment) for Java development.
-It has many features that make it a great choice for Java development.
-However, it is also a very large development environment and can be overwhelming at first.
-For this class, we are not requiring *which* IDE you use, but we do require that you use an IDE that supports Java development.

-To install IntelliJ IDEA, while there is a community edition which is fine, you can also install the "Ultimate" edition using your student email  to setup a free license.
-To earn a free license go to [JetBrains Student License](https://www.jetbrains.com/community/education/#students) and follow the instructions.
-Make sure to use your student email.

-You can then download the ultimate edition from [JetBrains Download](https://www.jetbrains.com/idea/download/), and register it with your student account.

-It is also a popular choice to use [JetBrains Toolbox](https://www.jetbrains.com/toolbox-app/) to manage your IDEs.
-If you use the toolbox, it is better to install the ultimate edition from the toolbox, as then it will be managed by the toolbox.

 #### Plugins
 Here are some plugins for IntelliJ IDEA if you are using it for Java development: